HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 ## Introduction

 This chapter of the Web Almanac gives an overview of the current state of privacy on the web.
 This topic has been increasing in popularity recently and has raised awareness on the users’ side.
-The need for guidelines has been met with various regulations (such as [GDPR](https://gdpr-info.eu/) in Europe, [LGPD](https://lgpd-brazil.info/) in Brazil, [CCPA](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=3.&part=4.&lawCode=CIV&title=1.81.5) in California…), that aim to increase the accountability of data processors and their transparency towards users.
+The need for guidelines has been met with various regulations (such as [GDPR](https://gdpr-info.eu/) in Europe, [LGPD](https://lgpd-brazil.info/) in Brazil, [CCPA](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=3.&part=4.&lawCode=CIV&title=1.81.5) in California…).
+These aim to increase the accountability of data processors and their transparency towards users.
 In this chapter, we discuss the prevalence of online tracking with different techniques and the adoption rate of cookie consent banners and privacy policies by websites.

 ## Online Tracking